List of Steven Universe characters: Lapis Lazuli

 Lapis Lazuli (voiced by Jennifer Paz) is a Gem who was trapped in a magical mirror on Earth for thousands of years.
 When the mirror is given to Steven in the first-season episode “Mirror Gem”, she befriends him, but initially mistrusts the other Crystal Gems and attacks them when Steven frees her.
 As the first sentient Gem other than the Crystal Gems to appear in the series, Lapis's appearance sets the stage for deeper plot developments; the show's writers cite it as "really the beginning of the show".
 In "Jail Break", the first-season finale, she prevents the Homeworld Gem Jasper from attacking the Crystal Gems by fusing with her and imprisoning themselves at the bottom of the ocean.
 After being freed in the third-season premiere, she forms a close relationship with Peridot and comes to accept living on Earth.
 Her character arc in her intermittent appearances thereafter involves her slow recovery from the psychological trauma of having been imprisoned and being part of an abusive fusion, and coping with the fear of being victimized again.
-Late in the fifth season, she joins the Crystal Gems to fight Blue Diamond and became a member of the New Crystal Gems alongside Connie, Bismuth and Peridot.
+Late in the fifth season, she joins the Crystal Gems to fight Blue Diamond.
 She has powerful telekinetic control over water and can produce wings made of water from the lapis lazuli gemstone on her back.

 Peridot

 At her introduction late in the first season, Peridot (voiced by Shelby Rabara) is a technician dispatched by the Gem Homeworld to check on remaining Gem installations on Earth; her appearance becomes an ominous sign that the Crystal Gems are under threat from Homeworld.
 Stranded on Earth after the events of the first-season finale, Peridot becomes a recurring antagonist in the first half of the second season before being eventually captured and convinced to ally with the Crystal Gems to defuse the Cluster.
 When the Crystal Gems first encounter her she wears technological "limb enhancers", which give her a robotic appearance; after she is captured, she loses them and appears much shorter and weaker without them.
 She plays a prominent role in the last part of the second season, during which her character arc centers around her learning to outgrow Homeworld's hierarchical, utilitarian mindset and to appreciate the value of friendship, individuality, and life on Earth.
-She is eventually declared as a member of the Crystal Gems by Steven after she went against Yellow Diamond's orders to terminate the Earth with the Cluster and forms a close relationship with Lapis Lazuli, both becoming members of the New Crystal Gems alongside Bismuth and Connie.
+She eventually declares herself a member of the Crystal Gems and forms a close relationship with Lapis Lazuli.
 She is stubborn and self-aggrandizing in demeanor but demonstrates a willingness to learn from her mistakes and to treat others with greater respect and kindness.
 Her gemstone is a triangular peridot on her forehead, and she discovers in the third season that she can telekinetically control metal objects.
+Rabara is credited as a series regular in Future.